Self-Worth and Self-Esteem Affirmations are plentiful – you can easily find 100s of Affirmations online.

 Today’s challenge is probably pretty obvious, but here’s what you’re going to do:

-- Come up with a list of the topics you want to write affirmation around (hint: what are some areas you’re struggling in)
+- Come up with a list of the topics you want to write affirmations around (hint: what are some areas you’re struggling in?)

 - Use the prompts above (or create your own) to write your own affirmations